-Randolph is currently home to 478 students in Kindergarten through grade 5, and each of them is learning well.
-Our students come from racially diverse backgrounds and our families represent a wide variety of economic realities.
-Our mission statement, “Educating All Children Well” means we focus on getting every child to meet her/his maximum learning potential.
-Our school is organized into grade level instructional teams, kindergarten through fifth grade.
+Randolph is currently home to approximately 450 students in Kindergarten through 5th grade.
+Our students come from diverse backgrounds and our families represent a wide variety of economic realities.
+Randolph is a Title One school that is organized into grade level instructional teams.
+Our specialists (Art, Music, Physical Education, and Technology) support students on a daily basis as well as our Interventionists, Librarian, Instructional Coach, Social Worker, Counselor and Special Education Staff.
 All staff work closely with the administrative team to provide focused instruction as we implement a rigorous academic program across every grade level.
-(Download our full 44 page, School Improvement Plan here.)

-At Randolph, we abide by our Code of Conduct and make sure students understand and can demonstrate what it looks like and sounds like to be Safe, Respectful, Honest, Responsible, and Courteous.
-Ours is a safe, orderly, respectful environment that promotes high levels of student engagement and performance.
+At Randolph, we make sure students understand and can demonstrate what it looks like and sounds like to be Safe, Respectful, and Responsible.
+Ours is a safe, orderly, respectful environment that promotes high levels of student engagement, effort and performance.
 There are two guiding principles for acceptable behavior: first, it is never okay to be hurtful; and second, it is never okay to be disruptive.

 Honoring the diversity and unique strengths and talents of each student guides our planning for individual success.
 We hope you will see why we are so proud of our students, families, and staff when you visit our website and our school.